 Note: I have an extension installed to prettify the JSON.

-See this guide to learn how to push a project to GitHub.
+See this guide to learn how to push a project to GitHub or push a project to GitLab.

 Creating a Heroku app